lpapailiou/fac/README.md

         -o execute
         -o gui          // with this method, the javafx gui is launched

-    Optionally you may enter a file path after the option.
+    Optionally you may enter a file path after the mode.

-If a file path follows the option, this specific file will be processed.
+If a file path follows the mode, this specific file will be processed.
 Otherwise, a sample file will be run.
 Several sample files are available in the directory ``src\main\resources\samples``.

 ##### Scan mode